I7-Examples/Glass/docs/source.txt

 Features a variety of additional verbs, non-player characters with an agenda, and narrative with multiple endings."
 The story creation year is 2006.

-Release along with a solution, source text, a website, cover art, a file of "Walkthrough" called "Walkthrough.txt", a file of "Making of..." called "Overview.html".
+Release along with a solution, source text, a website, an interpreter, cover art, a file of "Walkthrough" called "Walkthrough.txt", a file of "Making of..." called "Overview.html".

 Use no scoring, the serial comma, and American dialect.